olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/The data analysis toolbox/readme.md

   <li>Spreadsheets</li>
   A spreadsheet is a digital worksheet.
 It stores, organizes, and sorts data.
   <li>Query languages for databases</li>
+  A computer programming language that allows you to retrive and manipulate data from a database.
   <li>Visualization tools</li>
 </ul>